 Other important nutrition tips for toddlers to keep in mind:

 - Kids do as their parents do.
 They copy!
 Sharing and eating appealing, tasty healthy food with the child, makes the whole process of feeding not only simple but also pleasant.
-Food preferences are formed early in life.
-The onus is on the parent as to what options does he/she serve to the child.
+Mostly food preferences are formed early in life.
+Hence, onus is on the parent as to what options does he/she serve to the child.
 Serving healthy food for toddlers or child-friendly food will most likely make the child habitual to less spice, easy to chew, limited food options.
 These habit forming preferences only become firmer with age resulting in either higher consumption of processed food (like cookies, fries etc) or a separate meal preparation at home (which can get frustrating eventually).
 (Why junk food should be avoided?)

 India’s First Tasty Kids Nutrition fortified with Ayurvedic herbs.

-Check more products for: Immunity, Brain development, Bones and Overall growth
+Check more products for: Immunity, Brain development, Weight, Sleep, Hyperactivity, Eyesight, Hormones and Overall growth